CrawfordRevie/Chile_SeaLice/README.md

-# Sea Lice modelling in Chile
+# Sea lice modelling in Chile
 ### "Tool for predicting _Caligus rogercresseyi_ abundance on salt water salmon farms in Chile"

 - **S. St-Hilaire**, T. Patanasatienkul, J. Yu, A.B.
 Kristoffersen, H. Stryhn, C.W.
-Revie, R. Ibarra, A. Tello, G. McEwan
+Revie, R. Ibarra, A. Tello and G. McEwan

 The equations/statitical model discussed in this paper have been made available as: